History of Iowa: NAFTA

-Though crystal meth first began to become popular in the United States on the west coast, the first majorly scaled meth superlabs in the American midwest sprouted up in Iowa--the operation run by Lori Arnold is an exemplar of this trend.
+Though crystal meth first began to become popular in the United States on the west coast, the first majorly scaled meth superlabs in the American midwest sprouted up in Iowa—the operation run by Lori Arnold is an exemplar of this trend.
 Shortly after Arnold was imprisoned in 1991, both the methods of manufacturing and distribution of the drug evolved.
 Social impacts resulting from NAFTA (such as job loss and depressed wages) are correlated with accelerated diffusion and prevalence of the drug before during the period of the first meth epidemic.
-It was here that the period of contagion known as the meth epidemic began.